AnuhyaCheruvu/conferenceManagementSystem/README.md

 * The `ConferenceScheduler` class provides a method called `scheduleConference()` as an API to create a `Conference` object representing a scheduled conference with tracks for the provided input
-* The alogorith behind scheduling the events in sessions is first-fit.
+* The alogorithm behind scheduling the events in sessions is first-fit.
 * The Conference object contains the different tracks for the conference
 * Example use of the API:
 ```java